Unique and Specific Procedures¶

 Test Case Templates¶

-Test Case templates are contained in the Administration section of the application.
+Test Case templates are contained in the Library section of the application.
 Each of these is a description of a specific attack procedure that you may perform once or multiple times when testing an environment.
 Heed the note on the importance of naming below.
 Aim for as much specificity as possible when naming Test Case templates.

 You should almost always be creating your local Test Cases from templates or mapping them to existing templates.